 Backlash

-Donald Trump takes office Jan 20, 2025 and immediately begins to dismantle environmental protections, climate science and renewable energy policy put in place by previous Republican and Democratic administrations.
+Donald Trump takes office Jan 20, 2025 and immediately begins to dismantle environmental protections, climate science and renewable energy policies that had been put in place by previous Republican and Democratic administrations.

 Jan.
 20 — Trump declares a “National Energy Emergency“ claiming that the energy production capacity of the United States is “far too inadequate to meet our Nation’s needs.”
 This is caused by “the harmful and shortsighted policies of the previous administration.”